 - Make use of CSS to create sections that stand out and break the text into smaller more manageable parts.

-5. Images and other multimedia elements
+5. Images and Other Multimedia Elements

 Images are important for presentation purposes.
 They make a page more interesting and easier to understand.

-Best practices for using images:
+Best practices for SEO optimizing images

 - Use original images.
 If you need to use an existing image from the web you need to reference the source.